County Kilkenny: Local government

+The island of Ireland, showing location of County Kilkenny.

 Local government in County Kilkenny is governed by the Local Government Acts.
 The Local Government Reform Act 2014 established a unitary structure of local government.
 This single-tier structure consists of Kilkenny County Council.

 For the purposes of local government, Kilkenny is divided into 4 local electoral areas – Callan–Thomastown (6), Castlecomer (6), Kilkenny city (7) and Piltown (5) – which return a total of 24 members to Kilkenny County Council.
 The 2019 Kilkenny local elections had a voter turnout of 53%, a decrease of 4.1% on the 2014 election.
 The highest turnout was in Callan–Thomastown (56.4%) and the lowest was in Kilkenny city (50.4%).

 In the 2019 local elections, Fianna Fáil and Fine Gael emerged as the two dominant parties, holding 20 of the 24 seats between them.
 The Labour Party hold 2 seats, the Green Party hold 1 seat, and there is 1 independent.
 Sinn Féin, which had held 3 seats, failed to gain a seat in the 2019 election.
 Council elections are held every 5 years, with the next election due to be held in May 2024.